Faith That Moves Him: Luke 7:1–17

 🪞 Opening Reflection:

-This week’s Bible study reminded me of a time when I prayed for God to move, but didn’t feel worthy to even ask.
-It was during a season where I felt like I hadn’t “done enough” to deserve His help.
+This week’s Bible study reminded me of a time when I prayed for God to move, but didn’t feel worthy even to ask.
+It was a season when I thought I hadn’t “done enough” to deserve His help.
 But in Luke 7, we see something incredible: Jesus moves anyway.

 🌿 Grace for the Journey Moment

-As I read these verses, I thought: How many times have I hesitated to pray because I thought I had to get it all together first?
+As I read these verses, I thought: How many times have I hesitated to pray, thinking I had to get it all together first?

 But the centurion simply believed: